-There should be approximately 400m2 of 'leasable' retail space.
+There should be approximately 100m of 'leasable retail space.
 It is envisaged that there would be space available for:

 - Function meeting spaces

 - Café/restaurant and outdoor seating

-- Pro-shop/gift shop.
+- Pro-shop/gift shop

-Retail space income is estimated based on an assumed rental return from the retail space, at a monthly net lease amount of
+Retail space income is estimated based on an assumed rental return from the retail space, at a monthly net lease are propulated as the second statement of \$15,000.